huang-julien/nuxt-islands-vue-amsterdam-24/slides.md

 The only isssue is that the complexity of your application will increase even further because you have know 2 context, one server and one client.

 Now If we think about nuxt, we have a server that renders application and components server side.
 When you mount it client-side, we must import all javascript that is needed to render the first state of your app.
-Even if it does not have any interactivity at all
+Even if it does not have any interactivity at all and sometimes, this can be quite annoying.
+After all no interactivity i wouldn't want to load the whole javascript chunk of a component

 This is explained by the process of hydration